mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 -----

 csfle is a dynamically-loaded C++ library providing query analysis for auto-encryption.
-It replaces `cse.mongocryptd` for performing query analysis to
+It replaces `mongocryptd` for performing query analysis to
 `mark-up sensitive fields within a command <subtype6.intent-to-encrypt>`.

 Drivers are not required to load and interact with csfle directly.
-Instead, they inform ``libmongocrypt`` where to find csfle and ``libmongocrypt`` will handle csfle communication automatically.
+Instead, they inform `libmongocrypt` where to find csfle and `libmongocrypt` will handle csfle communication automatically.

 .. seealso::